Skip to main content

 Connecting to a Public Node

-We don't currently operate public nodes, but we intend to in the future.
+Currently, we do not operate public nodes.
+However, we do plan to do so in the future.
 This depends upon improving the existing node API.
 You may follow this issue for updates.
-For now, if you plan to build an application on Spacemesh, you'll need to rely on running your own nodes.
+For now, if you plan to build an application on Spacemesh, you will need to run your own nodes.

 Fundamental Concepts